tphummel/junk/jigseer/README.md

 ## Docker

-A Dockerfile based on the official FrankenPHP image is provided.
+A Dockerfile based on the `dunglas/frankenphp:1.9.1-php8.2.29-alpine` image is provided.
 To build the container locally:

 ```bash
 docker build -t jigseer:local jigseer